WLYD

 WLYD (93.5 FM) is a radio station broadcasting a country music format.
-Licensed to Chandler, Indiana, United States, the station serves the Evansville area.
-The station is currently owned by Midwest Communications, Inc.
+Licensed to Chandler, Indiana, United States, the station serves the Evansville metropolitan area.
+WLYD is owned by Midwest Communications, Inc.

 History

-The then-WJPS-FM broadcast an oldies format until February 2005, when South Central, looking to capitalize on Regent Broadcasting's change of WYNG 94.9 to Sports Talk under ESPN Radio, converted the station to a country format, and changed the call letters to WLFW.
+As WJPS-FM, the station broadcast an oldies format until February 2005, when South Central Communications, looking to capitalize on Regent Broadcasting's change of WYNG to sports talk, converted the station to a country music format, and changed the call letters to WLFW.

-The staff is Tommy Mason (Morning Show Personality), Kim Kavanaw (Midday Personality), Rusty James (station Program Director and is heard afternoons), and in the evenings the station airs CMT Radio Live with Cody Alan.